linrongbin16/gitlinker.nvim/README.md

 The `opts` is an optional lua table that override the default options.

-For complete default options, please see [configs.lua](https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/configs.lua).
+For complete default options, please see `Defaults` in [configs.lua](https://github.com/linrongbin16/gitlinker.nvim/blob/master/lua/gitlinker/configs.lua).

 ### Customize Urls